mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ##### 7:52

 Also, this is regulation of the body, so we have to have full lotus or half lotus, and hands, and position of the mudra.
 And also, finally, we have to sit in [the] proper way, immobile.
 Immobile.
 That means, even though you sit quietly, your body is always shaking [and] moving, because there is a certain gap between zazen and you.
-That is what is called suki in Japanese – seam.([suki: gap; space](https://jisho.org/search/suki)) Seam is crack, or [pivot?]; a crack between the two objects.
+That is what is called [suki](glossary#suki) in Japanese – seam.
+Seam is crack, or [pivot?]; a crack between the two objects.
 At that time, immediately you can see mental or psychological agitation.
 Mental or psychological agitation immediately becomes the physical wave.
 So that's why if you sit quietly, you don't see [it], but actually you move, always.
 You move always.

 So, sit in proper way, immobile.
 And immobile means, sit.
 Just sit – figuratively, and also mentally, psychologically, you must be completely one with zazen, sitting.
 Because, if you have mental, psychological gap, slip, or crack between two objects, you and zazen, it means that [is] when attention [flattens?].
 When attention [flattens?], certain signs of laxity appear.
 That is called [seam?] or crack, [pivot?].
 And then immediately, your body is moving.
 So, that means it's not real zazen; [your] concentration is broken up.
 At that time, you can create seam.
 (It sounds like he might be saying "scheme" instead of "seam", here.)
 That is mental or psychological agitation.
 That's why we have to do zazen with, what?
 Not mind first, but body.
 Legs, hands, and whole body.